xyiyy/GIF-Thumbnails/README.md

     }, ...
 }
 ```
-For annotated data, videos are listed as:
+For unannotated data, videos are listed as:
 ```
 {
     $video_hash_key: {